The Temptation to Leap

 What's Next

-In Chapter 6, you'll discover the hidden benefits — what change would give you (B) and what your current behaviour is protecting (C).
+In Chapter 6, you'll surface B — what change would give you.
+Then in Chapter 7 you'll uncover C — what your current behaviour is protecting.
 This is where transformation becomes possible.
 Everything you need is in the next chapter.
 You can work through it on your own, at your own pace.

 Support for this step